-I set the scene with black and white buffalo check placemats, white napkins with black trim, Target black plates, and faux bamboo flatware I purchased for my graduation party (I adore this flatware because it goes with everything).
+I set the scene with black and white buffalo check placemats, white napkins with black trim, black plates, and faux bamboo flatware (I adore this flatware because it goes with everything).
 Then I started looking around my cupboards for color.
 A few years ago I purchased a few sets of similar glasses here when I visited my sister in New Mexico – water and margarita glasses.
 I grabbed them from the shelves and filled the margarita glass with Brachs Fall Harvest Mix.
 Here’s a funny story – when I was little I’d bite the white tip of the candy corn and try to fool my mother into thinking I’d lost a tooth.
 She fell for it every time – or at least she pretended to.
 Try mixing it into a bowl with salted peanuts and it tastes just like a Baby Ruth candy bar.

 Bats seem to be this fall’s latest trend.
 This package of plastic bats comes with adhesive dots so you can stick them everywhere.
 I placed one on a dinner fork and next to my place card inside the dish of candy.
-Try sticking them on the door or a mirror, they really are fun,
+Try sticking them on the door or a mirror; they are fun,

-Here’s a roundup of my favorite things for Halloween.
-Be sure to check out my Instagram here for more fun, not so scary Halloween scenes.
 What’s your favorite candy, and do you buy more candy than you really need so you can eat the leftovers?